Highlights from the Ratings and Financial Report for TechnipFMC plc (FTI)

 FTI’s Market Performance

-FTI stocks went down by -5.92% for the week, with a monthly jump of 7.90% and a quarterly performance of -26.00%, while its annual performance rate touched 27.53%.
-The volatility ratio for the week stands at 3.74% while the volatility levels for the past 30 days are set at 3.84% for TechnipFMC plc.
-The simple moving average for the period of the last 20 days is 1.83% for FTI stocks with a simple moving average of -14.54% for the last 200 days.
+FTI stocks went up by 13.64% for the week, with a monthly jump of 15.20% and a quarterly performance of -15.96%, while its annual performance rate touched 58.58%.
+The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 3.96% for TechnipFMC plc.
+The simple moving average for the period of the last 20 days is 11.89% for FTI stocks with a simple moving average of -5.02% for the last 200 days.

 Analysts’ Opinion of FTI